CICCIOSGAMINO/arduino_TRE/DLink_DWA-121/README.md

 At first you have the wlan0 interface available, now you need to configure the wify params to get access to the wify network.
 Wireless network interface configuration can be performed using a connection manager (such as NetworkManager) or through Debian's **/etc/network/interfaces** file with a special purpose utility (such as wpa_supplicant).

-Start with some base command to keep in mind :
+Start with some base command to keep in mind to manage the network interfaces, to restart / stop all the network services :

     sudo /etc/init.d/networking restart   // restart the net interface sudo /etc/init.d/networking start
     sudo /etc/init.d/networking stop

+to restart / stop only one interface at time :

+    sudo ifup wlan0
+    sudo ifdown eth0

+or :

+    sudo ifconfig wlan0 up
+    sudo ifconfig eth0 down

 Scan the network available by wlan0 interface :